burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 After finishing, the lexical analysis, the program consists of a sequence of tokens.

 ## Syntax analysis
-The compiler based on the language rules typcially described by Backus – Naur form for context free-grammars(what is it is studied is studied in mathematic area called *Formal Languages and Grammars*).
+The compiler is based on the language rules typically described by Backus – Naur forms for context free-grammars(what is studied is studied in a mathematic area called *Formal Languages and Grammars*).
 Based on grammar syntax analyzer construct Abstract Syntax Tree (AST) for a text of the program.

 ## Semantic analysis
-Some rules of the language can not expressed only with using Grammar.
-Examples: Multiple declaration of variable in one scope, usage of not yet declared variables, access to variable that is out of scope, etc. For handling that analysis the Sematic analyzer inside the compiler is used.
+Some rules of the language can not be expressed only by using Grammar.
+Examples: Multiple declarations of a variable in one scope, usage of not yet declared variables, access to a variable that is out of range, etc. For handling that analysis, the Semantic analyzer inside the compiler is used.

 ## Code emitting and Optimization

-At that moment we have constructed AST and both augment it with information from semantic analysis stage.
-In that moment we can traverse AST and emit code.
+At that moment, we constructed AST and augmented it with information from the semantic analysis stage.
+At that moment, we can traverse AST and emit code.

-How exactly emit code is under decision of the compiler.
-Some optimization is in the Compilers community, and some are very smart engineering of people who are working under compilers.
+How exactly emit code is under the decision of the compiler.
+Some optimization is in the Compilers community, and some are brilliant engineering of people who are working under compilers.

- In the end, the compiler emits final instructions for target assembler.
+ In the end, the compiler emits final instructions for the target assembler.

  # Assembler
-Assembler as a language is lowest possible level that can still be readable. lo,Assembler is the program that finally convert ASM instructions in specific syntax for machine instructions.
-For [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) toolchain the standart de-facto Assembler is [GAS](https://www.gnu.org/software/binutils/).
-Output of Assembler is saved into *object files*.
+Assembler(ASM) as a language is the lowest possible level that can still be readable.
+One instruction in C++ code can correpons to sevral instructions of ASM code.
+The same instruction in C++ can be with various instructions in ASM.
+An Assembler is a program that finally converts ASM instructions into binary native code with machine instructions that satisfy some Instruction Set Architecture (ISA).
+For [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) toolchain the standard de-facto Assembler is [GAS](https://www.gnu.org/software/binutils/).
+The output of Assembler is saved into *object files*.

  # Linkage

- The linker constructs the final program or library from compiled source files in form of *object files* and performs extra optimization, such as whole-program/global program optimization.
+ The linker constructs the final program or library from compiled source files in the form of *object files* and performs additional optimization, such as whole-program/global program optimization.

 The nuances of compiler/linker organization are out of the scope of C++ language and can vary from vendor to vendor.
+For example, for [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top), the Assembler is a separate program from C compilers.
+In another toolchain, e.g., from Microsoft, the translation to final binary code is inside their C compiler.

 # What is Impossible Even in C/C++